 Nature provides many great examples of miniaturized vegetation that we can use on our layouts.
-So I’m continuing with my series on using natural materials from your own yard or fields to make inexpensive and pretty nice trees.
+There are many natural materials from your own yard or fields you can use to make nice, inexpensive, and realistic looking trees.

-You might consider this a strange material for a tree because it causes some people with allergies to suffer, but if you are not affected by the pollen then Goldenrod can make a pretty good tree for your model railroad layout, as I will show you here.
+Goldenrods might be considered a strange material as they can cause some people with allergies to suffer, but if you are not affected by pollen, Goldenrods can make good-looking trees for your model railroad layout.

 Ready for Picking

 This is what the weed looks like in its natural habitat as it is blooming.
-Goldenrod, a weed in the U.S., is planted in other parts of the world as a blooming flower.
+Goldenrod, which is considered a weed in the US, is planted in other parts of the world as a blooming flower.

 You’ll often find Goldenrod growing along the side of the road.
 It’s yours for the time it takes to harvest it.